 If you are planning a trip to Central Asia or have already booked a tour, you’ll likely have some questions about the impact coronavirus (COVID-19) may have on your plans.
 At Kalpak Travel, our priority is the safety and well-being of our travelers and staff; therefore, we will try to help you understand more about how the spread of coronavirus may or may not affect your travels in Central Asia.
 Below, we explain changes to our Booking Terms & Conditions due to the coronavirus.
 In addition, we strongly recommend that you consult with your doctor and check government advisories for more advice and information.

 We are making some changes to our general Booking Terms and Conditions due to the coronavirus, which has impacted travel plans for individuals around the world.
-This year we apply zero change fee.
-If you will decide to postpone the trip you can do it free of charge.
+For this year’s bookings, we apply no change fee.
+If you will decide to postpone a trip you can do it free of charge.

 New Bookings — Deposit and Full Payment